YourNiceCv

 Mistake 3: Keyword Stuffing (The "White Text" Trick)

-In the early 2010s, a popular "hack" circulated on job forums: copy the entire job description, paste it at the bottom of your CV, and change the font colour to white.
+In the early 2010s, a popular "hack" circulated on job forums: copy the entire job description, paste it at the bottom of your resume, and change the font color to white.
 The theory was that the ATS would read the hidden keywords and rank you as a 100% match, while the human recruiter wouldn't see the text.

 Why This Fails Today